PiotrKolecki/team-programming-game-shop/README.md

 1. Q: When I try to build docker image I get error stating that the docker daemon is not running.
    A: We encountered that error when using Docker built in Kubernetes cluster.
 Disabling the Kubernetes in Docker may fix this issue

-2. Q: I'm getting ErrImagePull or ImagePullBackOff on local deployment
+2. Q: I'm getting ErrImagePull or ImagePullBackOff on local deployment.
    A: This error may occur when image is not accessible from local registry.
 Make sure to check the tag - images with URL-like tags eg. *gcr.io/image* may indicate remote resurce.
 Also check if ```docker images``` contains your image entry.
 One last thing to ckeck is the image name in **deployment.yaml** for the specific service

+3. Q: Despite building the docker image and recreating deployment, the service is not updated.
+   A: Ensure you are building to right docker registry.
+Did you perform ```minikube -p minikube docker-env | Invoke-Expression```?